Asia Today: Australian state leader says sick not isolating

 — Nepal’s government on Wednesday ended its lockdown 120 days after it was imposed to control the spread of the coronavirus.
 Information Minister Yuba Raj Khatiwada said the number of cases were declining.
 Government and private offices would be fully functional from Wednesday, all vehicles would be allowed on the streets and markets, malls and shops will be allowed to open.
 Airports and commercial flights will resume Aug.
 1. Khatiwada said schools and colleges would remain closed until further notice.
 Large public gatherings and religious functions and parties remain prohibited, and gymnasium, zoo and parks remain closed.
 The lockdown imposed in March was renewed several times before the government eased it last month.
 The country has 17,994 confirmed cases and 40 deaths from coronavirus.

+— Hong Kong is requiring masks on public transport, in public indoor areas and at transport terminals as it battles a fresh virus outbreak.
+The mask mandate will last until Aug.
+5 as the city strives to break the transmission of local infections.
+Hong Kong surpassed 2,000 cases with locally spread cases increasing.
+On Tuesday, it recorded 58 local infections, with 25 of them from an unknown source of infection.
+The city is at a “high risk of outbreak in community” of the coronavirus, with health minister Sophia Chan appealing to people to stay at home as much as possible.

+— Faced with labor shortage in construction and agriculture, Thailand has agreed to let in about 120,000 migrant workers from Myanmar, Cambodia and Laos in the next phase of easing coronavirus restrictions.
+A spokesman for the government’s COVID-19 center says details such as quarantine measures still have to be worked out.
+A further loosening of restrictions, which also includes opening the borders to foreigners visiting for medical and business purposes, is expected Aug.
+1. Thailand’s government will extend until the end of August a state of emergency imposed in March to help contain the spread of the coronavirus, though critics want it abolished because they charge it is used to suppress political dissent.
+An anti-government demonstration Saturday in Bangkok drew over 2,000 people.

 — Numbers of cases in China’s latest virus outbreak continued to fall Wednesday, with nine new cases in the northwestern region of Xinjiang.
 All were reported in the regional capital Urumqi, which has locked down some communities, restricted travel and carried out extensive testing.
-More than 50 people have been infected but measures taken appear to have prevented it from spreading further in the vast, thinly populated region of deserts and mountains.
 Another five new cases were reported among Chinese arriving from abroad, bringing China’s total to 83,707 with 4,634 deaths since the coronavirus pandemic began.

 — A new study indicates far more people have been infected with the coronavirus in India’s capital region than official figures show.
 The National Center for Disease Control says it tested more than 21,000 people selected randomly across Delhi, the state that includes New Delhi.
 It found an estimated 22% of the state population has been infected, or more than 6.6 million people.
 Delhi has officially reported just 123,000 infections, meaning that most cases have not been tested or identified.
 Testing is even more limited in many places outside the capital area.